xruptronix/insta_photo_scraper/README.md

-# insta_photo_scraper
+# insta_photo_scraper (BeautifulSoup and Selenium)

 ## Install required packages first by using,
 ### pip install -r requirements.txt

-It is used on MacOS,for your OS (not Mac), you have to download chromedriver for your OS and replace the provided chromedriver
+It is used on MacOS,for your OS (not Mac), you have to download chromedriver for your OS and replace the provided chromedriver.

 ## To run it,use follwing command,(e.g. pokhara.nepal)
 ### python download.py -u your_username -p your_password -t pokhara.nepal